Intro: SALT AND WATER ETCHING

 Allow to sit the salt and water solution for a night.

 You can reuse the salty water for your next project, just pour it slowly in another container, avoiding pouring any deposit.
-The bottom orange matter that you see is copper, you can dump it in your garbage, or recycle it with your scraps.
-It is also a good base for many patinas.

 Step 13: DIFFERENT WAYS